geethathangam/Outline/README.md

 - Used multipass shaders to highlight the hovered object.
 (The highlight of the object renders on top of every other object.
 It is not rendered as an actual outline)
 #1.
 The actual objects are rendered in the framebuffer.
 #2.
-The vertex extrusion for the hovered object occurs in the second pass.
+The silhouette of the selected object is rendered through the second buffer in the render texture.
 #3.
-The above two steps are combined in the third and final pass.
+In the final pass, the outline pixels are colored based on the color intensity from the adjacent pixels of the texture from second pass.
+Remaining pixels are colored as it is in the frame buffer.
 - Included slider to control the width of the highlight and color picker to set the color of the highlight.